 by Nick Kalogirou

-This is Part II of a four part series.
-Part I: Pursuing Responsible Analytics.
+This is Part 2 of a series.
+Part 1: Pursuing Responsible Analytics.

 What is strategy?

 Strategy is derived from the Greek word “strategos” – the skill of a general.

 In a military context, a general is trying to achieve a goal while being surrounded by the fog of war (ignorance).
 Not only is the general trying to select a promising path with limited information, they are also trying to continually learn, in order to adapt to changing circumstances, changing goals, and often a dynamic and intelligent adversary.

 Think about the various operational theaters (domains) that a general must consider in modern warfare.
 Most people can label sea, air, and land.
 But modern warfare must consider new facets of both threats and opportunities – like cyber warfare, and human/psychological warfare.
 Maneuvering in all domains to a position of relative advantage requires joint integration.
 A general who can understand and coordinate across different domains can preserve a good possible range of options going forward.
 With options comes reduction of risk and the flexibility to use limited resources for maximum impact.

 A general at war is not looking at specific operations and tactics, but rather the streams of information coming in from different domains and higher levels.
 Higher levels contain information about longer term implications and consequences.
 The saying ‘lose the battle but win the war’ can be interpreted as having an understanding of the larger context forces at play which may supersede the operational level.